 Update: Paul Krugman: We're Now in a Depression

 Well, the verdict is in and Krugman not surprisingly has been proven wrong again.
-Global economies have largely enjoyed growth the past two plus years and this has pushed global stock prices higher.
+Global economies have largely enjoyed growth since 2010 the past two plus years and this has pushed global stock prices higher.
 Yes, there are challenges in Europe and some countries in the EU are in recession.
 And, yes the U.S. unemployment rate is too high.
 But, the U.S. is growing slowly and most emerging economies have enjoyed solid growth.
 So, no depression - no even close.
 And investors are showing more optimism about the EU now that those countries are cutting back on government spending - which is the opposite of what Krugman recommended.

 All over the Internet are headlines and links to New York Time's columnist Paul Krugman's column, The Third Depression, in which he states: